Yann-Situ/Hole-Measures/README.md

-# Yann-topo
+# Hole-Measures
+Software for computing the thickness-breadth balls of topological holes from a 3D volumetric object represented by polygonal mesh of its surface.
 -----------------

-Software for computing the thickness-breadth balls from a 3D volumetric object represented by polygonal mesh of its surface.

 ## Requirement
 This project requires the [CGAL](https://www.cgal.org/) library with Boost and QT5.
 The library [PHAT](https://github.com/blazs/phat) is already in the repository (`include/phat/`).
 The project also requires Cmake with version above 2.8.10.